ryan-pfeifer1111/ryan-pfeifer1111.github.io/README.txt

-# ryan-pfeifer1111.github.io
+Go to ryan-pfeifer1111.github.io to view the website.

-to figure out how to use github pages, go here https://pages.github.com/
+To learn more about how to use github pages, go to https://pages.github.com/